 - Text is native to the video recording and not added later, such as a software or game interface

 - Video property text such as production running timecodes or logos, or functioning as a logo

 - When there's also text in the upper third at the start time of the caption group

 - Unchanging text that persists for the entire duration of the video

 Syncing caption groups

 In the sync stage, use the Up or Down Arrow key to sync each caption group so it appears on screen when the audio begins.
 The start time needs to align with the beginning of the sound.
 This applies to both atmospherics and speech.
 Aim for precision, but it’s okay for the start time to be up to a ½ second early or late from the start of the sound.

-Lyrics must always be captioned if they're heard.
-The exception is if prominent dialogue is occurring at the same time.
-If there's a pause in dialogue where the lyrics are the only discernible audio, caption the lyrics.
+Caption lyrics when there is no spoken dialogue occurring at the same time.
+In the absence of spoken words, the lyrics become the dialogue to be captioned.
 Add a musical eighth note “♪” at the start of every caption group containing the lyrics by typing ## followed by a space in Dash.

 Captions need to indicate sounds heard on screen.
 These identifiers, which we call atmospherics, provide visual indicators of non-verbal sounds to viewers.
 Use adjectives to describe mood music, i.e., (bright piano music), and use active verbs to describe relevant sounds heard, i.e., (jet engine roaring) or (audience cheering).
 Keep these points in mind:

 - Use parentheses ( ) and lowercase unless a proper noun is used